indudhar/java-organizer-app/README.md

 java-organizer-app
 ===========================

-(work in progress)
+Sometimes, it's essential to keep your programming engine running.
+This project is one such effort.

-This is a simple java web application used to showcase the following technologies.
+This java web application uses following technologies.

 - Spring
 - JPA - Hibernate